sdarlington/sdarlington.github.io/content/posts/2008-04-15-why-unlimited-broadband-must-die.md

 However, two things have been happening in the consumer Internet connection world.

 Firstly usage has been rocketing upwards.
-An increasing number of people are using high-bandwidth sites such as YouTube and the BBC iPlayer, and services such as movies downloads and iTunes ((Some people pin the blame on illegal downloads over peer-to-peer services.
-I deliberately left that off the list as typical bandwidth usage is drastically increasing even if you exclude infringing activities.)).
+An increasing number of people are using high-bandwidth sites such as YouTube and the BBC iPlayer, and services such as movies downloads and iTunes[^2].

 On the other side prices have been pushed down, with companies offering free broadband when taken with another service and other ISPs having to respond.